UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 This will set up various necessary config directories for you.

+!!! important "Module for UCL staff and Students only"
+	these ANSYS modules are for
+	UCL staff and Students only as they use the UCL ANSYS License Manager.
+Users from external Institutions on Young (the MMM Hub cluster) need to use modules specific to their institution instead.

 The ANSYS applications are intended to be run primarily within batch jobs however you may run short (less than 5 minutes execution time) interactive tests on the Login Nodes and longer (up to two hours) on an